TMS - English version

 As an employer, please contact your competent employer service in good time, i.e. before recruiting or hiring.
 Here you will receive information on publishing your vacancies via the EURES portal and support with recruitment issues for hard-to-fill vacancies.

 If you want to develop an integration programme for your new employees from other EU countries, we kindly ask you to contact your local employer service at least 20 days prior job commencement.
 Further on you will receive individual and systematic advice and support from a specialised cooperation partner.
 This creates good conditions for people to feel comfortable in your company and in their new social environment, but also for your needs to be met in a targeted manner.
 Please note the application documents have to submitted prior job commencement.

-You can search the contact information of the nearest agency here.
+You can search the contact information of the nearest employment agency here.